 - Need to identify the application running over the Packet Filter or the QoS flow for which the predicted QoS change notification is received in NAS message, and notify the corresponding application.

-AMF/SMF/PCF:
+SMF/PCF:

 - For AF Session/PDU Session specific information, support subscription to analytics from NWDAF and sending the network information or data analytics to the corresponding UE according to the notification indication.